geotopmodel/geotop/README.rst

 * Rigon, R., Bertoldi, G., Over, T.M., 2006.
 GEOtop: A Distributed Hydrological Model with Coupled Water and Energy Budgets.
 J. Hydrometeorol.
 7, 371–388. https://doi.org/10.1175/JHM497.1

-Here is the full list of peer-reviewed publications using the GEOtop model (updated Mai 2021):
+Here is the full list of peer-reviewed publications using the GEOtop model (updated Mai 2021 -  for more recent references see the branch master V3.0):

 * Wani, J. M., Thayyen, R. J., Ojha, C. S. P., and Gruber, S.: The surface energy balance in a cold and arid permafrost environment, Ladakh,  Himalayas, India, 15, 2273--2293, https://doi.org/10.5194/tc-15-2273-2021, 2021.